 The bridge fee was adopted in April, 1981 by Resolution No. 2561 which established the fee at \$2,142 per residential unit and a per acre amount for industrial/commercial development.
 In conjunction with the construction of the Niblick Bridge, the fee, per Resolution No. 2972 adopted January, 1985, was increased by 2.2% making the fee \$2,189 per residential unit.
-The fee has not been adjusted since.

-The cash balance in the fund at June 30, 2002 was \$1,729,306.
-Thus, this balance and future collections are available for future bridge expansions and/or new bridge construction.
+The cash balance in the fund at June 30, 2003was \$3,031,074.
+This balance and future collections are available for future bridge expansions and/or new bridge construction.
 Council action on March 6, 2001 allocated \$1.5 million towards 13th Street Bridge Expansion Project.